multimediaeval/2019-Pixel-Privacy-Task/README.md

 * **Monday 23 September 2019:** Results are returned to you
 * Add the results to your working notes paper, and complete writing the discussion and outlook sections
 * **Monday 30 September 2019:** Finalize your working notes paper and submit it to: https://easychair.org/conferences/?conf=mediaeval19
-* **27-29 October 2019:** Join the MediaEval 2019 Workshop in France near Nice, information at http://multimediaeval.org/files/2018workshopregistration.html
+* **27-29 October 2019:** Join the MediaEval 2019 Workshop in France near Nice, information at http://multimediaeval.org/files/2019workshopregistration.html

 ## Where to find the necessary resources
-* You will need the validation images (small images (256 * 256)) from the Places365-Standard data set, which can be downloaded here: http://places2.csail.mit.edu/download.html
+* You will need the validation images (**small images (256 * 256)**) from the Places365-Standard data set, which can be downloaded here: http://places2.csail.mit.edu/download.html
-* The validation and the test sets for the MediaEval 2019 Pixel Privacy task are subsets of these validation images.
+* The test (development) set for the MediaEval 2019 Pixel Privacy task is subset of `MEPP18test` dataset that is a subset of these validation images.
+The attack model (ResNet-50-places) has 100% top-1 accuracy on `MEPP19test`.
 Download the files that define these sets from: https://github.com/multimediaeval/2019-Pixel-Privacy-Task/tree/master/MEPP19labels
-  * `MEPP19dev.csv`: File names of the images that belong to the MediaEval 2019 Pixel Privacy task validation set (3,000 images total, 50 for each of the 60 privacy-sensitive scene categories).
+  * `MEPP19test.csv`: File names of the images that belong to the MediaEval 2019 Pixel Privacy task validation set (600 images total, **aounrd** 100 for each of the 60 privacy-sensitive scene categories).
 Use this set of images to develop your protected images.
   * `MEPP19test_manual.csv`: A list of one image per category from the test set.
-If 'MEPP19test.csv' is alphabetized, this is the first image in every category.
+If 'MEPP19dev.csv' is alphabetized, this is the first image in every category.
 Focus on these images if you are applying protective transformations by manually manipulating the images (instead of using an automatic filter).
-* Before getting started, read the overview paper already linked above.
+<> * Before getting started, read the overview paper already linked above.
+* The overview paper is under work now, you can refer to it later on.

 ## How to submit
 * Make sure that you have signed up to participate in the task and have returned your usage agreement: http://multimediaeval.org/files/usageagreement2019.html.
 Confirm with Martha Larson (m.a.larson at tudelft.nl) that you would like to participate in the task if you signed up but did not receive an email.